On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

 \subsection{Problem Description}

-We now provide a brief intuitive problem description.
-For expository purposes we interpret here the unknown function of interest as heat on a manifold; a full account of our setting is given in section \ref{sec:contandgraphBIP} below.
-We remark that our framework covers a wide class of regression and classification problems, e.g. probit and logistic, as well as a variety of Bayesian inverse problems.
+We now provide a brief intuitive problem description; a fully rigorous account is given in section \ref{sec:contandgraphBIP}.
+We highlight the generality of our setting, which covers a wide class of methods for semi-supervised regression and classification, including probit and logistic Bayesian methods.